SreeKrishna17/Custom-Diffusion-Model-for-Image-Generation/README.md

 - Choose between:
   - KaushikUnet (no attention)
   - Improved U-Net (with attention layers)
-- Click “Generate image” to sample 60 images from the trained model.
+- Click “Generate image” to sample 60 images from the trained model. (will take 8-9 mins in cpu and 3-4 mins in GPU)
 - View images in grid format, with each row representing samples at a time step.

 ## Notebooks